-\ As of June 30, 2020, the PERS long-term inflation assumption was 2.75%.
+\ As of June 30, 2019, the PERS long-term inflation assumption was 2.75%.

-The discount rate used to measure the total pension liability was 7.50% as of June 30, 2020.
+The discount rate used to measure the total pension liability was 7.50% as of June 30, 2019.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified by NRS.
-Based on that assumption, the PERS fiduciary net position at June 30, 2020, was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments (7.50%) was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2020.
+Based on that assumption, the PERS fiduciary net position at June 30, 2019, was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Therefore, the long-term expected rate of return on pension plan investments (7.50%) was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2019.

-The Organization's proportionate share of the net pension liability at June 30, 2020, calculated using the discount rate of 7.50%, as well as what the Organization's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1% lower or 1% higher than the current discount rate was as follows:
+The Organization's proportionate share of the net pension liability at June 30, 2019, calculated using the discount rate of 7.50%, as well as what the Organization's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1% lower or 1% higher than the current discount rate was as follows:

 1% Decrease in 1% Increase in

-D iscount Rate Discount Rate Discount Rate
+Di Discount Rate Discount Rate Discount Rate

-Net pension liability \$ 5,829,437 \$ 3,737,744 \$ 1,998,657
+Net pension liability \$ 5,978,292 \$ 3,861,001 \$ 2,110,994

-Detailed information about PERS fiduciary net position is available in the PERS Annual Comprehensive Financial Report, available on the PERS website, www.nvpers.org under publications.
-PERS fiduciary net position and additions to/deductions from it have been determined on the same basis used in the PERS Annual Comprehensive Financial Report.
+Detailed information about PERS fiduciary net position is available in the PERS Comprehensive Annual Financial Report, available on the PERS website, www.nvpers.org under publications.
+PERS fiduciary net position and additions to/deductions from it have been determined on the same basis used in the PERS Comprehensive Annual Financial Report.
 PERS financial statements are prepared in accordance with accounting principles generally accepted in the United States of America applicable to governmental accounting for fiduciary funds.
 Benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-The Organization's proportionate share (amount) of the collective PERS net pension liability was \$3,737,744 which represents 0.02684% of the collective PERS net pension liability compared to 0.02831% for the year ended June 30, 2019.
-Contributions for employer pay dates within the fiscal year ending June 30, 2020, were used as the basis for determining each employer's proportionate share.
-Each employer's proportion of the net pension liability is based on their employer contributions relative to the total employer contributions for all employers for the period ended June 30, 2020.
+The Organization's proportionate share (amount) of the collective PERS net pension liability was \$3,861,001 which represents 0.02831% of the collective PERS net pension liability.
+Contributions for employer pay dates within the fiscal year ending June 30, 2019, were used as the basis for determining each employer's proportionate share.
+Each employer's proportion of the net pension liability is based on their employer contributions relative to the total employer contributions for all employers for the period ended June 30, 2019.

-For the period ended June 30, 2020, the Organization's PERS pension income was \$88,352 and its reported deferred outflows and inflows of resources related to pensions were as follows:
+For the period ended June 30, 2020, the Organization's PERS pension expense was \$19,976 and its reported deferred outflows and inflows of resources related to pensions were as follows:

-Deferred Outflows of Resources erred Inflows Resources Differences between expected and actual experience \$ 116,129 \$ 48,263 Changes of assumptions 104,989 Net difference between projected and actual earnings on investments 141,197 Changes in proportion and differences between actual contributions and proportionate share of contributions 37,256 1,544,274 Contributions made subsequent to the measurement date 277,341 \$ 535,715 \$ 1,733,734
+Deferred Outflows of Resources ferred Inflows Differences between expected and actual experience Changes of assumptions \$ 144,783 157,127 \$ 111,366 Net difference between projected and actual earnings on investments Changes in proportion and differences between actual contributions and proportionate 192,071 share of contributions Contributions made subsequent to the measurement date 104,995 279,661 1,823,583

-At June 30, 2020, the average expected remaining service life was 6.13 years.
+At June 30, 2019, the average expected remaining service life was 6.18 years.

-Deferred outflows of resources related to pensions resulting from contributions subsequent to the measurement date totaling \$277,341 will be recognized as a reduction of the net pension liability in the year ending June 30, 2022.
+Deferred outflows of resources related to pensions resulting from contributions subsequent to the measurement date totaling \$279,661 will be recognized as a reduction of the net pension liability in the year ending June 30, 2021.
 Other amounts reported as deferred outflows and inflows of resources related to pensions will be recognized in pension expense as follows: